shreeyasharda/Final_Project_SS/README.md

 In regards to the minimax function,

-In regards to how big I was able to make the board, I went to 20 X 20 with a depth of 5 and the number of discs I am looking for is 6.
+In regards to how big I was able to make the board, I went to 10 X 10 with a depth of 4 and the number of discs I am looking for is 6.

 **How you measured your success (or failure):** I measured success if the game did not end in a tie and instead gave back a win for either of the players.
+I added files to the repo that show trial runs of the game running.
+You will see that if the game goes beyond